hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 #### Detailed overview

-__IndexedDB databases store key-value pairs.__ The values can be complex structured objects (hint: think in terms of JSON objects), and keys can be properties of those objects.
+<strong style="color: red;">IndexedDB databases store key-value pairs.</strong> The values can be complex structured objects (hint: think in terms of JSON objects), and keys can be properties of those objects.
 You can create indexes that use any property of the objects for faster searching, as well as ordering results.

 Example of data (we reuse a sample from this MDN tutorial: "[Using IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB/Using_IndexedDB)"):